KetsuN/datasciencecoursera/Getting and Cleaning Data/Course Project/CodeBook.md

 - mean(): Mean value
 - std(): Standard deviation

+Additional vectors obtained by averaging the signals in a signal window sample.
+These are used on the angle() variable:

+- gravityMean
+- tBodyAccMean
+- tBodyAccJerkMean
+- tBodyGyroMean
+- tBodyGyroJerkMean

 The dataset originally from UCI HAR has been transformed to append the Subject (by ID number) and the activity that the subject was performing for each measurement.
 Each row in the dataset represents and single Subject/Activity combination along with the average values for each mean and std signal variable.